 Mumbai, which ranked first five years ago, has now slipped to the eighth positions, while Bengaluru, which did not even figure in the first five cities, has climbed to the top.

 Overall, the city which has fallen the most in rankings is Noida (from fourth to eleventh) and Mumbai (from first to eighth), while the cities which climbed the most is Hyderabad (from tenth to fourth).

 In terms of regions, the southern region, which ranked third out of the four regions, has overtaken the northern region in regional rankings while it has become first stat the city level.

 All NCR cities occupy the bottom rankings, depicting the weakness in the region.

 *The base indicators used in the report are 1.
 Projects launched 2.
 Projects offered possession 3.
 Units launched 4.
 Units absorbed 5.
 Total unsold stock 6.
 Launch price increase 7.
 Inventory overhang 8.
 Size of market

 •Realty prices have remained at realistic levels and appreciated moderately.

-•South Indian region has evolved as the IT hub of India since last decade and continuous increase in demand of IT space during last few years has maintained the end user driven demand in these cities.
+•South Indian region has evolved as the IT hub of India since last decade and continuous increase in demand for IT space during the last few years has maintained the end user-driven demand in these cities.

 •Real estate sector in West India has been deeply impacted by the sluggish Indian economy.